How Did The Great Gatsby Become a Classic?

 Let’s Talk About Classic Books

-But before I get to that back story, let me explain why I decided to do this and subsequent blog posts.
+Before I get to that back story, let me explain why I decided to do this post.

 On various social media platforms and opinion pieces on multiple news outlets, I’ve read people railing against any change to the required reading list for middle and high school students.